calcalbrad/EnhanceTest/README.md

 CHROMEDRIVER

 ## Future Works
-While it does test all the requirements, I would prefer it if it were to test the API calls by creating an XML document within the Java file which I could test.
+* While it does test all the requirements, I would prefer it if it were to test the API calls by creating an XML document within the Java file which I could test.
 However, since this caused me a lot of issues, I decided to just test the XML document as a String.
 This probably introduces some code smells and is defiently not best practice so would need to be fixed for future use.
+* Make it easier to swtich between IDEs

 ## Sources Used
 Mainly followed the tutorial at: https://www.guru99.com/selenium-tutorial.html in order to learn how to use Selenium.
 Also used the Java & Selenium Docs for the rest of it.